yarisvt/tyk-docs/tyk-docs/content/transform-traffic/url-rewriting.md

 Unlike other web servers, Tyk uses a wide match to capture the URL and then a fixed regex to handle the restructuring.
 So as with other middleware components you must set a path to match on.

+Starting from Tyk Gateway 2.5 and Tyk Dashboard 1.5, rewriting functionality significatnly extended, allowing you to add conditional rewriting logic, based on multiple rules, checking url, body, headers or session meta data.
+See **Advanced rewrites** section for more details.

 ## <a name="url-rewrite-with-api"></a> Rewrite a URL with the API Definition

 To rewrite a URL with the API Definition, you must add a new object to the `extended_paths` section of an API definition: